You are using an outdated browser. Please upgrade your browser to improve your experience.

 As we age, the chances of a complication resulting from any medical procedure increases.
-People over age 60 are at a slightly increased risk of complications during and after donation.
-People over age 60 may not join the registry.
 Age guidelines are in place to protect the health of potential donors and to provide the best possible treatment for patients.
 The age limit is not meant to discriminate in any way.

 There are other ways to be the cure.
 Learn how you can get involved with Be The Match®.